1099 vs W-2 Take-Home Pay: The Math Most People Get Wrong

 Bottom line

 Don't switch from W-2 to 1099 for the same gross.
-The break-even is 30-45% higher.
-Run the actual numbers — including health insurance and retirement — before signing.
+The break-even is 30–45% higher depending on income, benefits, and state.
+Run the actual numbers — including health insurance, retirement, paid time off, and the SE-tax employer-half — before signing the contract.
+If your spouse covers benefits or you can max a Solo 401(k), the break-even falls and 1099 starts winning.

 Use the Quarterly1099 calculator to model your specific scenario.